BartmanAbyss/vscode-amiga-debug/README.md

 * TODO: debugger: detect more exceptions in a better way (not just setting a single breakpoint at every exception vector)

 ### Debugger
+* memory, disassembly: use VSCode built-in requests; memory: can't get memoryReference to work on WATCH items
 * disassembly chokes a bit on newlines
 * data breakpoints read/read-write (there doesn't seem to be an UI for this in VSCode)
 * store assembly breakpoints in one "virtual" file in breakpointMap (how?!)